Greenlands system

 Greenlands System Related Council & Committee Reports and Presentation

-Updates on items related to the Greenlands System Focus Area have been provided to Regional Council and the Planning and Growth Management Committee (PGMC) throughout 2021.
+Updates on items related to the Greenlands System focus area have been provided to Regional Council and the Planning and Growth Management Committee (PGMC) throughout 2021.
 These reports and presentations are provided for reference below:

 Supporting documents